googleapis/java-bigtable-hbase/bigtable-hbase-dataflow/README.md

 using the HBase classes for the integration.
 There are plans foran additional integration based on a new Java oriented API for Cloud Bigtable.

+See the [Cloud Bigtable Dataflow Examples Project](https://github.com/GoogleCloudPlatform/cloud-bigtable-examples/tree/master/java/dataflow-connector-examples) for more information about how to use Dataflow and run the examples.

 ## Writing
 A [PTransform](https://cloud.google.com/dataflow/java-sdk/JavaDoc/com/google/cloud/dataflow/sdk/transforms/PTransform)
 is a Dataflow construct that operates on distributed input - A [PCollection]https://cloud.google.com/dataflow/java-sdk/JavaDoc/com/google/cloud/dataflow/sdk/values/PCollection.
 See the [Reading and Writing Data](https://cloud.google.com/dataflow/model/reading-and-writing-data) section in the Google Dataflow documentation

-Here's [an example](https://github.com/GoogleCloudPlatform/cloud-bigtable-client/blob/master/bigtable-hbase-dataflow/src/main/java/com/google/cloud/bigtable/dataflow/example/HelloWorldWrite.java) of the CloudbigtableIO.writeToTable() that writes the words "Hello" and "World" to a Bigtable Table:
+Here's [an example](https://github.com/GoogleCloudPlatform/cloud-bigtable-examples/blob/master/java/dataflow-connector-examples/src/main/java/com/google/cloud/bigtable/dataflow/example/HelloWorldWrite.java) of the CloudbigtableIO.writeToTable() that writes the words "Hello" and "World" to a Bigtable Table:

 ```java
   // Create a DoFn that creates a Put or Delete.
 MUTATION_TRANSFORM is a simplistic example.